 If a brain injury was the result of the negligence or recklessness of another, the victim may be able to sue for damages.
 In a brain injury lawsuit, the attorney for the victim must prove the following:

-Duty of Care: The duty of care is a legal obligation requiring a person to act toward others with the watchfulness and prudence that a reasonable person would use in a similar situation.
-For instance, drivers have a duty of care to other people on the road to obey the rules of the highway and drive as a reasonably prudent person would under similar circumstances.
+Duty of Care: Duty of care is a legal obligation requiring a person to act toward others with reasonable watchfulness and prudence.
+For instance, drivers have a duty of care to other people on the road to obey the rules of the highway and drive alertly and safely.

-Breach of Duty: A breach of duty occurs when a person has an obligation to act with due care, but fails to adhere to this standard.
-For example, if a driver is speeding, changing lanes without signaling, or driving under the influence, he or she may be violating their duty of care.
+Breach of Duty: A breach of duty occurs when a person has an obligation to act with due care but fails to adhere to this standard.
+For example, if a driver is speeding, changing lanes without signaling, or driving under the influence, they are violating their duty of care.

 Causation: The responsible party’s breach of duty must be the direct cause of the injury.

-Damages: The victim must have suffered an actual injury to have a valid claim.
+Damages: The victim must have suffered an injury to have a valid claim.

 Attorneys and Medical Experts